Custom Signature Rules

 Payload Matching

-In addition to match fields, rules can search raw packet payloads:
+In addition to match fields, rules can inspect raw packet payloads using

 payload_contains: